RobMUstc/Take-Home-Challenge/README.md

 ### Data Preprocessing

 Various preprocessing steps were performed to clean the data for feature extraction and proper model evaluation.
+The corresponding source code can be found in the data_preprocessing script.

 The text in the reference and student answers were cleaned using the following simple techniques: